-Prerequisite: COMPASS pre-algebra score of 40 or better, ACT math score of 12 or better, or MAT040.
+Prerequisite: COMPASS pre-algebra score of 40 or better, NextGen ACCUPLACER arithmetic score of 220 or more, ACT math score of 12 or better, or MAT040

-DEVELOPMENTAL CREDIT TYPE 3 Designed for students with no background in algebra or for students who need a review before proceeding further.
+Designed for students with no background in algebra or for students who need a review before proceeding further.
 Covers topics basic to learning higher mathematics and basic problem-solving techniques using algebraic concepts.
 Not a transfer course.